hbctraining/reproducibility-tools/lessons/06_Github_remote2.md

 # and https://www.r-bloggers.com/how-to-write-and-debug-an-r-function/
 ```

 2. Next, we will do a similar thing for the and the "Anscombe's quartet function".
-The text you need to add is provided below.
+The **text you need to add is provided below**.

 ```
 # Anscombe's quartet